1.0 Introduction

 Perform the following steps:

-Log in to your Fortanix DSM cluster using your sysadmin credentials.
+Log in to your Fortanix DSM cluster using your system administrator credentials.

 Figure 1: Log in to the DSM cluster using sysadmin credentials

 Select the System Administration account.
-At this point, you must open your browser’s Developer console.
+Open your browser’s Developer console.